mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     but not at compile time.
 For example, the value might depend on run-time detection of particular hardware features.

-3. User doesn't know whether an allocation is overaligned.
+3. User doesn't know whether an allocation is over-aligned.
     They might need to ask some system at run time, or check the pointer value themselves, in order to decide whether to call code that expects a particular alignment.